6/7 Keyboarding and Computer Skills

 This course has two primary goals: that students develop proficiency using a computer keyboard (specifically, touch-typing accurately at 25 words per minute); and that students develop basic skills in specific, useful computer applications.
-Components include: practice drills and proper keyboarding technique; word processing (creating, editing and formatting documents using Microsoft Word); proficiency with the numeric keypad (and an introduction to MS Excel); digital presentation (using MS PowerPoint and citing sources thoroughly); and other computer applications as time permits.
+Components include practice drills, proper keyboarding technique, word processing and formatting using Microsoft Word and Google Docs, digital presentation (using Microsoft PowerPoint and citing sources), the numeric keypad, and others as time permits.

 Students will use office productivity software to create documents, spreadsheets, databases, web pages and presentations.
 In addition, students will explore the production of multimedia.
-The Internet and email will be used as communications tools to assist in the research and data-gathering process.
+The Internet and email will be used as communication tools to assist in the research and data-gathering process.
 Ethical considerations, acceptable use, and the challenges associated with various uses of ICT in the home and workplace will also be examined.

 This course will instruct the students in two computer languages: Visual Basic and Java, and will consist of classroom instruction and lab time.
 Topics include: variables and data types, input/output, multiple branching, looping, subprograms with parameters, strings, arrays and sample sorts.